jindalpawan/Django-/README.md

 # Blog Portal

-It is a blogging website for everyone for those who want to write poems to them who want to write books.
+It is a blogging website for everyone who wants to write.
+Like poems to books.

-It is made with "Django" a python framework.
+It is create with "Django" a python framework.

 It has the following functionalities: